Email Accounts

 Authentication Method The authentication method to be used to access the email account.
 The following options are available:

-• Basic Authentication: The system uses the username and password specified in the Logon Information section, which is displayed if you select this option.
+• Basic Authentication: The system uses the username and password specified in the Incoming Mail Username and Incoming Mail Password boxes, which are displayed if you select this option.

-Attention: The Basic Authentication option is not supported by MS Exchange Online (Office 365); you should use the OAuth2 method.
+The Basic Authentication option is not supported by Microsoft Exchange Online (Office 365) accounts; you should use the OAuth 2.0 for Microsoft 365 method.
 For configuration details, see To Create a System Email Account for Office 365 with OAuth 2.0.

 External Application